Diane Abbott: 2017 general election

 On 2 May 2017, during that year's general election campaign, Labour's pledge to recruit an extra 10,000 police officers was overshadowed by Abbott's inability to give accurate funding figures.
 In an interview on LBC Radio with Nick Ferrari, she repeatedly struggled to explain how the promise would be funded.
 In the interview, Abbott frequently paused, shuffled her papers and gave out the wrong figures.
 When asked about her performance, the Labour leader, Jeremy Corbyn, insisted he was not embarrassed by what many pundits called a "car crash" interview.

 In a further interview conducted by ITV on 5 May 2017, as the 2017 local elections results were being announced, Abbott was again unable to give accurate figures on the Labour Party's performance suggesting that the party had a net loss of 50 seats.
 However, her figure was corrected by the interviewer who stated that Labour had in fact lost 125 seats, at which point Abbott said that the last figures she had seen were a net loss of around 100.

 Appearing on Andrew Marr's Sunday morning programme for the BBC on 28 May, Abbott's apparent support for the IRA nearly 35 years ago came up, along with some parliamentary votes Marr thought questionable.
 These included her advocacy of the abolition of "conspiratorial groups" such as MI5 and Special Branch in the late 1980s, both of which she said had been successfully reformed.
-She defended a vote opposing the proscription of a list of groups, including al-Qaida, on the basis that some of the others had the status of dissidents in their country of origin and Abbott would have voted to ban al-Qaida in isolation.
+She defended a vote opposing the proscription of a list of groups, including al-Qaeda, on the basis that some of the others had the status of dissidents in their country of origin and Abbott would have voted to ban al-Qaeda in isolation.
 According to Sam Coates in The Times, this appearance was arranged without the consent of Labour's campaign team.